 Adages, the oral transfer of knowledge between generations

+Here you will find a list of over seven hundred adages people use everyday to improve their lives.
 An adage is a short saying that transmits wisdom.
 Before people knew how to read and write, they passed knowledge by word of mouth.
 The word adage comes from Latin adagium (saying), formed by the prefix ad- (to, toward, about) and agium (from the verb agio, I say).
-Here is a list of adages people use everyday to improve their lives.

 - He, who has the gold, rules.
 (Another version of the Golden Rule)

 - He who hesitates is lost.

 - He who laughs last, didn't get the joke.

 - He who laughs last, laughs hardest.
 (Thank you: Orlok)

 - He who pursueth success mustn't be in a haste, because it may successfully waste.
 (Knowledge shouldn't be competed for. - Thank you: Zein Souma)

 - He who rides a tiger can never dismount.
 (When you get into risky situations in business or dangerous exploits the only way is to carry on till the bitter end or you will get ruined. - Thank you: Tommy finn.)

 - He who wants to gather the honey, should be ready for the sting of the bee (Expect the consequences of your action. - Thank you: Fitz)

 - He whom asks is dumb for five minutes; but he who does not ask is dumb for a lifetime. ( Thank you: Luis T. )